Due to ongoing health concerns surrounding COVID-19, our annual Rides for Missing Children have been reimagined.

 In 1995, a group of 7 men rode their bicycles from Utica, New York to Washington, D.C.

-They arrived on the Capitol steps on May 25th, the first National Missing Children’s Day.
+They arrived on the Capitol steps on May 25th, National Missing Children’s Day.
 Two years later, inspired by that first ride, a group of 43 riders rode their bicycles 100 miles from Albany, NY to Utica, NY to bring awareness for the plight of missing children and to bring a message of safety to the people they met along the way.

 The purpose of the Ride For Missing Children (The Ride) is: